Farmington High School (Connecticut)

-Farmington High School is a public high school in Farmington, Connecticut serving grades 9-12.
+Farmington High School is a public high school in Farmington, Connecticut that serves grades 9-12.
 In Newsweek's 2005 poll, FHS was ranked #1 in Connecticut and #271 in the nation, scoring high on both the challenge index and the equity and excellence index.
+Presently, the school is ranked #5 in the state by U.S. News & World Report.

 In June 2017, a town vote to build a new school occurred.
-The main argument for was that the current building and facilities had aged severely and were in need of modernization.
-Due to budget concerns, the vote failed.
-In June 2021, another referendum was held to renovate the school at an estimated cost of $135.6 million; this referendum passed by a wide margin.
+Advocates for the new building highlighted the severe aging and inadequacy of the existing facilities.
+Due to budgetary concerns, the vote did not pass.
+In June 2021, a subsequent referendum was held, with the proposed renovation estimated to cost $135.6 million; this referendum passed by a wide margin.
+Construction of the new school began in summer of 2022 and completed in August of 2024.